Trulsaa/obsidian-icloud-contacts/README.md

 3. Run the command `Obsidian iCloud contacts: Update contacts` to sync your contacts
 4. After syncing is complete, you will see a notification stating how many Contacts have been synced.

+Now that you have a folder with all your contacts you can link all your projects to their participants.
+All your vacation plans to your travel partners.
+All your meeting notes to the participants.

-Now that you have a folder with all your contacts you can for example use the [dataview plugin](https://blacksmithgu.github.io/obsidian-dataview/) to display a table with email and phone number for all the contacts you have referenced in the current file like this.
+In addition, you can for example use the [dataview plugin](https://blacksmithgu.github.io/obsidian-dataview/) to display a table with email and phone number for all the contacts you have referenced in the current file like this.

 ````markdown
 ```dataview